enghausen/0x07-exercises/README.md

   - `void print()`
   - Getters and setters for each data member (six functions in total)

-Be careful to use the exact naming as defined above or else you'll have to change the tests in `main.cpp`
+Be careful to use the exact naming as defined above or else you'll have to change the tests in `main.cpp`.

 ## Invariants
 Add the Triangle Inequality Theorem as an invariant in the `Triangle` class.